techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 heroku config:set DATABASE_NAME=(Your database name, as shown by the heroku addons:add command)
 ```

-### Installing Travis-ci
+### Installing Travis CI

-[Travis-ci](https://travis-ci.org/) can be installed via Ruby.
+[Travis CI](https://travis-ci.org/) can be installed via Ruby.
 If you have Ruby installed, please, make sure it is at least version 1.9.3 (2.0.0 recommended).
 You can check this by typing the following command in a terminal:

 ```bash
 ruby -v